GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

 \subsection{Datasets}

-Two datasets are utilized in training and evaluation of GEM, namely the FLIR Thermal and SUNRGB-D \cite{Shuran2015a} datasets.
-The FLIR Thermal dataset provides 8,862 train and 1,366 test thermal and RGB images recorded in the streets and highways in Santa Barbara, California, USA.
-Only the thermal images in the dataset are annotated with mainly five classes, i.e., \emph{People}, \emph{Bicycle}, \emph{Car} and \emph{Dog} while the \emph{Other} class contains distinct vehicles, e.g., large trucks, boats and trailers.
-The dominant classes in the dataset are \emph{People}, \emph{Bicycle} and \emph{Car}.
+Three datasets are utilized in the training and evaluation of GEM, including the FLIR Thermal, SUNRGB-D \cite{Shuran2015a} and a new L515-Indoor dataset that we recorded for this research.
+The FLIR Thermal dataset provides 8,862 training and 1,366 test samples of thermal and RGB images recorded in the streets and highways in Santa Barbara, California, USA.
+Only the thermal images in the dataset are annotated with four classes, i.e., \emph{People}, \emph{Bicycle}, \emph{Car} and \emph{Dog}.
 The given RGB images in the dataset are neither annotated nor aligned with their thermal counterparts, while the camera matrices are also not provided.
-Thus, to utilize this dataset in a multi-modal setting, the given RGB images are required to be annotated or aligned with their corresponding thermal images.
+Thus, to utilize this dataset in a multi-modal setting, the given RGB images must be annotated or aligned with their corresponding thermal images.
 One way to address this problem is to create artificial RGB images from input thermal images through GANs or similar neural networks as performed in \cite{Devaguptapu2019a}.
 However, we opted to employ the concept of homography by manually selecting matching features in multiple RGB and thermal images.
 The selected feature points are then employed to estimate a transformation matrix between the two camera modalities.
-RGB images are subsequently transformed with the estimated homography matrix such that they approximately align with their thermal equivalent.
+RGB images are subsequently transformed with the estimated homography matrix such that they approximately align with their thermal equivalents.
+The \emph{Dog} class constitutes only $0.29\%$ of all the annotations in the aligned FLIR-Thermal dataset, thus it is not included in our experiments.

-The SUNRGB-D dataset contains 10,335 RGB-D images taken from Kinect v1, Kinect v2, Intel RealSense, and Asus Xtion cameras.
-The provided annotations consist of 146,617 2D polygons and 64,595 3D bounding boxes, while 2D bounding boxes are obtained by projecting the coordinates of 3D bounding boxes onto the image plane.
-Although, the dataset contains labels for approximately 800 object categories, we evaluate our method on the selected 19 object classes similar to \cite{Shuran2015a}.
-We first divide the dataset into three subsets such that the train set consists of 4,255 images, the validation set has 5,050 images while the test set contains 1,059 images.
+The SUNRGB-D dataset contains 10,335 RGB-D images taken by Kinect v1, Kinect v2, Intel RealSense, and Asus Xtion cameras.
+The annotations provided consist of 146,617 2D polygons and 64,595 3D bounding boxes, while 2D bounding boxes are obtained by projecting the coordinates of 3D bounding boxes onto the image plane.
+Although the dataset contains labels for approximately 800 objects, we evaluate our method on the selected 19 objects similar to \cite{Shuran2015a}.
+We first divide the dataset into three subsets such that the training set consists of 4,255 images, the validation set has 5,050 images, while the test set contains 1,059 images.